-M & S Solicitors Limited maintains worldwide professional liability insurance with XL Insurance Company Limited of XL House, 70 Gracechurch Street, London EC3V 0XL.
+M & S Solicitors Limited maintains worldwide professional liability insurance with MS Amlin Underwriting Limited of 122 Leadenhall Street, London, EC3V 4AG.

 We are committed to providing a high quality legal service, but even in the best-run businesses, problems may occur from time to time and we need to know how and why to help us improve our standards.
 If you feel that we have not met your expectations in any way, then please do contact Rob Hughes, our Chairman, with details of your complaint.

 Tel: 01530 266 000

 Any complaints will be forwarded to Rob Hughes, our Chairman, as well as to the Solicitor in charge of the matter involved in your complaint.

 (1) We will send you a letter acknowledging your complaint and give you a timescale for providing an initial response.